paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 print(response.response)
 ```

+By default, the `SemanticGuidedRetriever` uses a composite search strategy using three subretrievers:

+  - `StatementCosineSimilaritySearch` – Gets the top k statements using cosine similarity of statement embeddings to query embedding.
+  - `KeywordRankingSearch` – Gets the top k statements based on the number of matches to a specified number of keywords and synonyms extracted from the query.
+Statements with more keyword matches rank higher in the results.
+  - `SemanticBeamGraphSearch` – A statement-based search that finds a statement's neighbouring statements based on shared entities, and retains the most promising based on the cosine similarity of the candidate statements' embeddings to the query embedding.
+The search is seeded with statements from other retrievers (e.g. `StatementCosineSimilaritySearch` and/or `KeywordRankingSearch`), or from an initial vector similarity search against the statement index.

 #### SemanticGuidedRetriever results

 The `SemanticGuidedRetriever` returns one or more search results, each of which comprises a source, and a set of statements: